lohith1804/Certificate_Generator/README.md

     Execute the Python file "certificate_generator.py"
      ![image](https://github.com/user-attachments/assets/50ac293b-b4e5-4c71-8dfe-7313785e0623)
-    Select the "certificate_data.xlsx" from the files listed Click on the Generate Certificate button to generate cerificates Then follow to the directory and certificates folder will be generated and with certificates consisting certificates according to the domain with the name
+    Select the "certificate_data.xlsx" from the files listed.
+   Click on the Generate Certificate button to generate cerificates.
+   Then follow to the directory and certificates folder will be generated and with certificates consisting certificates according to the domain with the name
    ![image](https://github.com/user-attachments/assets/1986f54a-30b5-4995-a36e-7f7c68821f01)